 With a major in philosophy, students have maximum flexibility to select a second major and pursue specialized academic interests in other areas.
 The faculty assist each student in developing an educational program to meet his or her goals.
 Students are encouraged to consider the vast array of study abroad programs available through the University.

 Students have the option to work and gain experience through the program's ethics internship program.
 Philosophy majors who qualify can earn academic credit for working in the business community on a mutually agreed upon and beneficial area of business or medical ethics.

 Today, philosophy majors are discovering that many careers are open to them in addition to the traditional pursuits of graduate school and teaching.
 Philosophy is an excellent major and a great choice for a double major in preparation for law school.
 Other rewarding career paths include ethics consulting in medicine or business, journalism, marketing, ministry/religion, research writing, and a variety of governmental careers.

 Well-known people have chosen philosophy as their college major, including leaders such as Martin Luther King, Jr., President Bill Clinton, athletes such as former quarterback John Elway, and performers such as Woody Allen, Harrison Ford, Jay Leno, Susan Sarandon, and Bruce Lee.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Department of Philosophy offers scholarships.
+In addition, the Department of Multidisciplinary Studies offers scholarships.